mouseless/baked/docs/architecture/layer.md

 ### Initializing a Phase

 `PhaseBase` class has `Initialize()` method to override so that it can add an object to the application context via `Context` property.
+Base `Initialize()` method does not add any objects to the application.
 Below, you can see how `CreateBuilder` phase adds `WebApplicationBuilder` to the context;

 ```csharp
 public class CreateBuilder : PhaseBase